Privacy & Security

-Our notice of Privacy Practice summarizes the ways Grady may use and disclose medical information about you.
+Our notice of Privacy Practice summarizes how Grady may use and disclose medical information about you.
 It also describes your rights and our duties regarding the use and disclosure of your medical information.
-This Notice applies to all records of your care at the Hospital, whether made by Hospital personnel or by your personal doctor.
+This notice applies to all records of your care at Grady, whether made by Grady personnel or by your doctor.

 Summary and Notice of Privacy Practices (English)